Young K. Kim

 He has served as the GMEA District V Orchestra Chair, organizing chairman for the District V Orchestra Large Group Performance Evaluation, and organizing chairman for the Fulton County High School Honor Orchestra.
 Young Kim has also served as the National High School Honor Orchestra (NHSHO) Representative/Chair for Georgia.
 He currently serves as the certified Head Adjudicator for the GMEA Orchestra Large Group Performance Evaluation.

-Young Kim was named the S.T.A.R.
-Teacher of Johns Creek High School in 2010, 2012, and 2018 and “Teacher of the Year” at Johns Creek High School in 2011-2012.
-Recently, he received the “Life Time Achievement Award” from the ASTA (American String Teachers Association)
+Young Kim was named the “S.T.A.R.
+Teacher” of Johns Creek High School in 2010, 2012, and 2018 and “Teacher of the Year” at Johns Creek High School in 2011-2012.
+Recently, he received the “Lifetime Achievement Award” from the GA ASTA (American String Teachers Association).

-His current professional affiliations include National Association for Music Education (NAfME), Georgia Music Educators Association (GMEA), American String Teachers Association (ASTA), and Kappa Delta Pi, an International Honor Society in Education.
-Young Kim is listed in the 2006-2007 editions of National Register’s Who’s Who in Executives and Professionals.
+His current professional affiliations include the National Association for Music Education (NAfME), Georgia Music Educators Association (GMEA), American String Teachers Association (ASTA), and Kappa Delta Pi, an International Honor Society in Education.
+Young Kim is listed in the 2006-2007 editions of the National Register’s Who’s Who in Executives and Professionals.

 • Click here to meet the director (2012 interview)